wryanj/gt_fsf_hw18_PWA_budgetTracker/README.md

 This assignment was a good introduction to utilization of PWA concepts, and various ways you can provide users with functionality without having to rely on a connectoin to your server.

+Lastly, as the assignment was not focused on UI I made only some minor updates to some starter code to have a front end to work with, however no time was spent optmizing the look and feel (which is why its pretty bare bones for the most part).

 ## Usage
 This application can be used online or offline to keep a simple record of transactions, so that a total balance / amount transacted can be tracked over time.